APC2020-OB/GitHubCloneProject/README.md

-This change came from feature-greeting branch.
+This change is from the MAIN barnch.